Double Double Descent: On Generalization Errors in Transfer Learning between Linear Regression Tasks: Introduction

 In this paper we study the fundamentals of the natural meeting point between {\em overparameterized models} and the \textit{transfer learning} concept.
 Our analytical framework is based on the least squares solutions to two related linear regression problems: the first is a source task whose solution has been found independently, and the second is a target task that is addressed using the solution already available for the source task.
 Specifically, the target task is carried out while keeping a subset of its parameters fixed to values transferred from the source task solution.
 Accordingly, the target task includes three types of parameters: free to-be-optimized parameters, transferred parameters set fixed to values from the source task, and parameters fixed to zeros (which in our case correspond to the elimination of input features).
 The mixture of the parameter types defines the parameterization level (i.e., the relation between the number of free parameters and the number of examples given) and the transfer-learning level (i.e., the portion of transferred parameters among the solution layout).

-We conduct a non-asymptotic statistical analysis of the generalization errors in this transfer learning structure.
+We conduct a non-asymptotic statistical analysis of the generalization errors in this transfer learning structure where the minimum $\ell_2$-norm solutions are used when the source and/or target tasks are overparameterized.
 Clearly, since the source task is solved independently, its generalization error follows a regular (one-dimensional) double descent shape with respect to the number of examples and free parameters available in the source task.
 Hence, our main contribution and interest are in the characterization of the generalization error of the target task that is carried out using the transfer learning approach described above.
-We show that the generalization error of the target task follows a double descent trend that depends on the double descent shape of the source task and on the transfer learning factors such as the number of parameters transferred and the correlation between the source and target tasks.
+We show that the generalization error of the target task follows a double descent trend that depends on the double descent shape of the source task and on the transfer learning factors such as the number of parameters transferred and the relation between the source and target tasks.
 We also examine the generalization error of the target task as a function of two quantities: the number of free parameters in the source task and the number of free parameters in the target task.
-This interpretation presents the generalization error of the target task as having a \textit{two-dimensional double descent} trend that clarifies the fundamental factors affecting the performance of the overall transfer learning approach.
+This interpretation presents the generalization error of the target task as having a \textit{two-dimensional double descent} trend.

 We also show how the generalization error of the target task is affected by the \textit{specific set} of transferred parameters and its delicate interplay with the forms of the true solution and the source-target task relation.
 By that, we provide an analytical theory to the fragile nature of successful transfer learning designs.
+We demonstrate that the practical approach of arbitrary selection of transferred parameters signifies the fragile nature of successful parameter transfer settings, especially when the true (unknown) parameters have a sparse form in the feature space.

+We characterize the settings where transferring a set of parameters is more beneficial (in the sense of improved generalization in the target task) than defining them as additional free parameters or zeroing them.
+We also prove that the transfer of parameters from an overparameterized solution of a source task is not necessarily optimal when the source task is closer or identical to the target task.